The One That Started the Series, Before the Series Had a Name

 In ’78, I would pedal my Schwinn Traveler the 4.7 miles to reach my local Karma Records and check out the latest offerings by Wings (Back to the Egg?
 Nope, London Town).
 There the elitist 19-year-old clerks would silently pass judgment on my purchases at check-out.
 If I saw these individuals on the streets of my hometown today I would recognize them instantly.
 Such was their power.

-This was back when listening to music was communal, not a private act conducted through your own device and earbuds.
-In those days it also was crucial to persuade someone you liked to listen with you.
-And you had to have (loud)speakers.
+Listening to music was communal then, not a private act conducted through your own device and earbuds.
+You had to persuade someone you liked to listen with you.
+And you needed (loud)speakers.

 Record reviews mattered then.
 The critics who wrote them mattered.
 The entire in-store experience mattered.
-This was long before all 11-year-olds were handed unlimited access to all the music ever recorded.
+This was long before all 11-year-olds received unlimited access to all the music ever recorded.

-You had to make an effort to find the friend who owned the albums you wanted to hear.
-Otherwise your only alternative was to roll the dice and drop $7.99 of your lawn money on a 3.5-star review you read in Rolling Stone
+You had to track down the friend who owned the albums you wanted to hear.
+Otherwise, you rolled the dice and dropped $7.99 of lawn money on a 3.5-star review you’d read in Rolling Stone.

 I had arrived.

-So which album tracks (or full albums) would you take out for an audio-store spin on a such a rig?
+So which album tracks, or full albums, would you spin on a such a rig?

 • Real estate purveyor and all-around raconteur Brent — without doubt the biggest audiophile to this day that I count among my circle of friends — said he’d probably test the bass response with ZZ Top’s “Waitin’ For The Bus & Jesus Just Left Chicago” off the band’s 1973 Tres Hombres LP.